atomutek/south-park-dialog-explorer/README.md

 # South Park Dialog explorer

-I made this dialog explorer to try out `streamlit` and friends wanted to have a look at it, so here we here.
+I made this dialog explorer to try out `streamlit` and friends wanted to have a look at it, so here we are.

 ## Install